Daniel-Hanrahan-Tools-and-Games/Open_Camera/README.md

   <li>Finally attach the nipkow disc through the middle of the disc to the motor and line the holes on the disc with the lens hole.</li>
 </ol>

+To use mod support you have to put the mod file in Open_Camera folder or later and the mod must be called Open_Camera_Mod.lua

+<a href="https://github.com/Daniel-Hanrahan-Tools-and-Games/Open_Camera_Mod">Example Mod Repository Page</a>

 <a href="https://github.com/Daniel-Hanrahan-Tools-and-Games/Open_Camera">Repository Page</a>

 <a href="https://daniel-hanrahan-tools-and-games.github.io/">Home Page</a>